Abdallahalomarii/reading-notes/Class03-read.md

 # Class 03 Reading notes

+- ## Why This Topic Matters ?

+    - the ability to write text to a file is fundamental in many aspects of software development, including data persistence, data sharing, logging, auditing, data export, and configuration management.
+Understanding the different approaches and techniques for writing text to files in a .NET application is essential for building robust, scalable, and versatile applications.

 - ## I/O stream

     - File and directory operations in the `System.IO` namespace enable creating, copying, and deleting files, as well as manipulating directories.